Association Internationale pour la Protection de la Propriété Intellectuelle

 Canadian National Group

-The member of AIPPI Canada are the voice of Canadians in AIPPI matters.
+The members of AIPPI Canada are the voice of Canadians in AIPPI matters.
 They develop and advocate for the Canadian position when debating IP issues in international fora.
 The members participate, through committees, in detailing the current Canadian law on an issue being studied, and what they believe the law should be.
 Current study question details may be found here.

 AIPPI Canada’s current Council includes: